Idontwantdowry.com

 IdontWantDowry.com is India's first matrimonial website for dowry-free marriages.
 The website was launched on April 2, 2006 by Nalini Chidambaram, a senior high court advocate in Chennai.
 Despite being outlawed in 1961, the dowry system has continued to survive in some social castes.
 IDontWantDowry.com attempts to create a meeting place for brides and grooms who want to marry without a dowry.
-As of 2017, IdontWantDowry.com has more than 5,500 members and 29 couples have married through the website.
+As of 2017, IdontWantDowry.com has more than 5,500 members, and 29 couples have married through the website.

-IdontWantDowry.com conducts "Matrimonial Meets" known as "Swyamavaraams".
-This is a place where brides and grooms can meet in person to choose their life partner.

-In addition, IdontWantDowry.com has launched a job portal, which is an online platform that provides employment opportunities for the disabled.